sleak-lbl/weekly-emails/README.md

 1. clone this repo to a location on Cori (or somewhere)

-2. update the "to" and "from" variables so you can test by sending to an email address you can read

-3. write a markdown file with the contents of the weekly email (use one of the included ones as a starting point) **UPDATE**: you can partially auto-generate the weekly-email file by making an 'outline-YYYYMMDD.md' file following the pattern of one of the ones included here, and putting individual items in files in the items/ subfolder.
-Then run `assemble.py outline-20180205.md` to generate a 'weekly-email-20180205.md' - which you can then pass pass to the `weekly-email.sh` script as before

-4. make sure it renders correctly.
-There are a few options for this:
-   - commit and push it back to github, and see how it renders there
+2. write an outline file, following one of the examples in past-emails.
+   It has the email headings, calendar and references to items to include.
+The items themselves are written in markdown in the items/ folder, with the filename of eacjh item corresponding to the reference used in the outline.
+   Call the outline file something like: `outline-YYYYMMDD.md` (replace YYYYMMDD with the send date)

-   - run the script like:
+3. run `weekly-email.sh outline-YYYYMMDD.md`.
+This will assemble the
-      `./weekly-email.sh my_new_file.md`
-     This will send the email to the test addresses, so you can check how it looks in your email client
+   outline into a complete markdown file, and from that generate an email with text (markdown) and html parts.
+The email will use the "testing" email addresses which can be edited in weekly-email.sh

+4. make sure it renders correctly (ie, check your test email client) You can sanity check the email source itself too, in `weekly-email-YYYYMMDD.email`

 5. take a deep breath and send it for real:
+    - note that you'll need to pass the assembled `weekly-email-YYYYMMDD.md` file, not the outline - the script will cowardly refuse to go from outline to for-real in a single step.
-     `./weekly-email.sh --for-real my_new_file.md`
+     `./weekly-email.sh --for-real weekly-email-YYYYMMDD.md`